Aircraft Electrical Diagram

 This formula can be transformed to obtain the current if voltage and resistance are known: I = U / R.

 Of course, when a current of 1 Amp flows through a resistor of 1 Ohm the voltage is 1 V. But what about power?
 The formula to calculate power is P (W) = U (V) x I (A).
-Thus in our 1 Ohm resistor with 1 V applied and a current of 1 A the power generated is: 1 Watt (W).
-So with a 12 V battery over a 1 Ohm resistor the current is 12 amps and the power dissipated is: 12 V times 12 A = 144 W.
+Thus in our 1 Ohm resistor with 1 V applied and a current of 1 A the power generated is: 1 watt (W).
+So with a 12 V battery connected to a 1 Ohm resistor the current is 12 amps and the power dissipated in that resistor is: 12 V times 12 A = 144 W.

 Batteries create a direct current/voltage, the current can only flow in one direction.
-It will not change direction without us changing a wire.
-The alternator in an aircraft generates an alternating voltage internally which is then rectified by solid state devices (diodes) creating direct current flow or voltage between its terminals.
+It will not change direction without us changing the wires, which would kill the device...
+The alternator in an aircraft generates an alternating voltage internally which is then rectified by solid state devices (diodes) creating direct current flow and voltage between its terminals.

 This DC voltage is then used to recharge the battery and to supply power to the rest of the electrical system.
 Aircraft with a FADEC controlled engine must have a fail safe electrical system by either using a standby battery or a second alternator on the engine.

 These have a built-in generator capable of 250 W and 13,8 V at 5500 engine RPM.
 Maximum current is then 18,5 amps.
-Cruise RPM is normally around 5000 RPM so expect less power at that RPM.
+Cruise RPM is normally around 5000 RPM so expect less power during cruise.
 If you have an aircraft with a full EFIS panel with autopilot, strobes, navigation and landing lights then the electrical requirements will to too much for this engine.
 Voltage will drop and the battery will drain until its empty.

 You must try to limit current usage by not switching everything on.
 Use only the systems essential to the flight.
 Installing LED strobes (conventional strobes take some 7 amps) or full LED navigation lights in stead of the old school bulbs will reduce power consumption and if possible install the optional alternator which can deliver 40 A at 13,8 V (540 W).
 Its weight is about 3 kg / 6 lbs so be aware that your empty weight will go up too, a little.